TREEcg/paper-materializable-interfaces/content/introduction.md

 The idea is further extended by [Linked Data Event Streams (LDES)](cite:cites ldes).
 LDES further reasons the ideal Web API on top of a dataset does not exist, as any type of fragmentation will introduce bias towards a specific use case.
 Therefore, a dataset will be published through __multiple Web APIs__ as illustrated in [](#multiple-views), and not just one, managed by multiple organizations using multiple Web servers.
-LDES continues by then positioning that, if multiple views must become possible, that the first Web API a data publisher should build, is an event source, that focuses on keeping derived Web API in-sync with its authoritative source over the Web.
+LDES continues by then positioning that, if multiple views must become possible, that the first Web API a data publisher should build, is an event source, that focuses on keeping derived Web APIs in-sync with its authoritative source over the Web.

 <figure id="multiple-views">
 <img src="https://docs.google.com/drawings/d/e/2PACX-1vRoAoYfTvy7l8EJA7KIZGMCsj8BWgxyqYBgniHqOGNhEowjZb6Br1RSmMyGG0MEjmG7D7zY5D0ZUiNN/pub?w=890&h=311" alt=""/>